 They’ve just completely recreated the company in a pattern that’s totally alien to most organizations of their size.
 Indeed, the current configuration only seems to work for Apple.
 Which, arguably, grew into it completely organically.
 The structure of Apple certainly wasn’t created by fiat a month prior to a CEO hitting the bricks.

 The only way that today’s news could have been good for Microsoft is to have announced a successor and to have said that the new structure was determined after long discussions with them.
-The only story that could be positive is that Ballmer and his successor, whoever they are, have worked closely together and now that the structure has changed there’ll be a year of handing of the reigns.
+The only story that could be positive is that Ballmer and his successor, whoever they are, have worked closely together and now that the structure has changed there’ll be a year of handing over the reigns.

 As it stands?
 Ballmer has completely shaken up the way that Microsoft has always worked.
 Now they don’t only need to find a new CEO who believes they can lead Microsoft out of the hole they’ve dug themselves but one who believes that the last decision that Steve Ballmer made, a company wide reorganization, is the way they, as the new leadership, want to run the company.